 The Company bills the customer based on progress billing terms in the contract.
 Accounts receivable from EPC services (unbilled) represents revenue that has been recognized in advance of billing the customer, which is common for long-term construction contracts.
 The Company typically recognizes revenue from contracts for the construction over time using cost-based input methods, which recognizes revenue and gross profit as work is performed based on the relationship between actual costs incurred compared to the total estimated costs of the contract.
 Accordingly, revenue could be recognized in advance of billing the customer, resulting in an amount recorded to "Accounts receivable from EPC services (unbilled)".
-Once the Company has an unconditional right to consideration under a construction contract, the Company typically bills the customer accordingly and reclassifies the "Accounts receivable from EPC services (unbilled)" to "Accounts receivable from EPC contracts for PV solar/storage power systems contain retainage provisions.
+Once the Company has an unconditional right to consideration under a construction contract, the Company typically bills the customer accordingly and reclassifies the "Accounts receivable from EPC services (unbilled)" to "Accounts receivable from EPC services (billed)."
+Billing requirements vary by contract but are generally structured around the completion of certain construction milestones.
+Certain of the EPC contracts for PV solar/storage power systems contain retainage provisions.
 Retainage represents contract costs for the portion of the contract price earned for work performed but held for payment by the customer as a form of security until a certain defined timeframe has been reached.
 The Company considers whether collectability of such retainage is reasonably assured in connection with our overall assessment of the collectability of amounts due or that will become due under the EPC contracts.
 After the Company has satisfied the EPC contract requirements and has an unconditional right to consideration, the retainage is billed and reclassified to "Accounts receivable from EPC services (billed)".